NestJS-Microservices-Backend/products-app-launcher/README.md

 # Products App Launcher

 This project orchestrates a backend microservices application using Docker Compose.
-The architecture is designed for scalability and separation of concerns, featuring dedicated services for products, orders, and a client-facing API gateway.
+The architecture is designed for scalability and separation of concerns, featuring dedicated services for products, orders, payments, authentication, and a client-facing API gateway.
 Communication between services is handled via a NATS messaging server.

 ## Architecture Overview